zs0302/Leary-lab-manual/README.md

 - If you are planning to pursue a non-academic career, treat your postdoctoral research as seriously as you might if you were pursuing an academic career.
 We can discuss ways of making sure that you are getting the training you need, while still doing excellent research.
 - Remind the PI that different scientific opinions can co-exist in the same lab!

-## Graduate students (PhD)
+## Graduate students (PhD/Master)
 All of the [Lab member expectations and responsibilities](#everyone), plus you will be expected to:
-- Develop a line of dissertation research.
+- (PhD) Develop a line of dissertation research.
 Ideally, your dissertation research will consist of at least 3 experiments that can be packaged into one thesis document.
+- (Master) Plan your master project with advisor and ideally, this can be submitted at at least one paper for peer-reviewed publication.
 - Apply for external funding.
 If nothing else, this is an extremely valuable experience.
 - Do some soul-searching as to what type of career you want to pursue, e.g., academic jobs that are research-focused or teaching-focused, non-academic jobs like data science or science writing.
 We can brainstorm ways of making sure you are getting the training that you need.
-Your dissertation research can support and strengthen your career goals, even if not academic.
+Your dissertation/thesis research can support and strengthen your career goals, even if not academic.
 - Work with a team of undergraduate students or graduate students more junior than you.
 This will speed up data collection and give you some experience with managing and mentoring a team.
 - Stay up-to-date (and keep up-to-date) on any deadlines that you need to meet to fulfill departmental requirements.
 This is your responsibility not the PI’s.

 ## Lab managers
 All of the [Lab member expectations and responsibilities](#everyone), plus you will be expected to:
-- Maintain the lab IRB protocols and paperwork (e.g., archiving consent forms).
+- Maintain and monitor the lab IRB protocols and paperwork (e.g., archiving consent forms).
 - Oversee the hiring, scheduling, and training of undergraduate and master graduate level research assistants.
-- Maintain the lab website.
+- Maintain the lab manual.
 - Assist other lab members with data collection or analysis (typically you will be assigned to particular projects).
--Maintain databases and grant data requests.
+- Maintain databases and grant data requests.
 - Help to maintain an atmosphere of professionalism within the lab.
 - Work on your own research project.